GMELUM/mint/README.md

 All API requests must include the `SECRET` for authentication purposes.
 This can be provided in one of the following ways:
 - **Authorization Header:**

-  Include the `SECRET` as a Bearer token in the HTTP Authorization header:
+  Include the `SECRET` as a token in the HTTP Authorization header:
   ```http
   Authorization: your_secret_key
   ```